--

-Strengths Weaknesses

-Excellent interpretation of the conservation and heritage features in the park, including Ice-house, base of old park buildings, boundaries The Council's Green Infrastructure Strategy identifies a green corridor running through the park Dead standing trees left for habitat Areas of walled garden designed as Blue Butterfly 'Wildflower Gardens' County flower (Colchicum spp) planted in walled garden Bat boxes in parkland trees and new bat boxes introduced 2020 New and updated Woodland Management Plan prepared for site Ancient Beech tree retained in open parkland within safe 'falling area' The woodland is designated as a Local Nature Reserve Working with South Notts Bat Group to do Walk &amp; Talk events Working with Bramcote Nest Box Group to erect bird boxes in woodland and monitor bird species A full biodiversity survey of the flora/fauna in the park has not been undertaken Revenue budget for supporting the role of the PCV in the park has been reduced
+Strengths Weaknesses Excellent interpretation of the conservation and heritage features in the park, including Ice-house, base of old park buildings, boundaries The Council's Green Infrastructure Strategy identifies a green corridor running through the park Dead standing trees left for habitat Areas of walled garden designed as Blue Butterfly 'Wildflower Gardens' County flower (Colchicum spp) planted in walled garden Bat boxes in parkland trees and new bat boxes introduced 2020 New and updated Woodland Management Plan prepared for site Ancient Beech tree retained in open parkland within safe 'falling area' The woodland is designated as a Local Nature Reserve Working with South Notts Bat Group to do Walk & Talk events Working with Bramcote Nest Box Group to erect bird boxes in woodland and monitor bird species A full biodiversity survey of the flora/fauna in the park has not been undertaken Opportunities Threats Scope for improved management of woodland Links with adjacent SINCs Continue to manage the woodland working with Volunteer Groups Designate further areas of the parkland as wildflower areas Further identify historical links in the park, such as old walls and fences Notts Wildlife Trust undertake species recording events in woodland Continue to work with Derbyshire and Nottinghamshire Entomology Society on species recording in the woods.

-Opportunities Threats

-Scope for improved management of woodland Links with adjacent SINCs Continue to manage the woodland working with PCV Designate further areas of the parkland as wildflower areas Further identify historical links in the park, such as old walls and fences Notts Wildlife Trust undertake species recording events in woodland Continue to work with Derbyshire and Nottinghamshire Entomology Society on species recording in the woods.
 Vandalism of the remaining heritage features Invasive species in woodland e.g. sycamore and rhododendron Fire damage in woodland.
 Working closely with fire service and Council's security contractor.